ctxppc/Conifer/Documentation/1 Components.md

 		]),
 	])

-This approach works well for small types but becomes cumbersome if the type grows with more properties and cases. `enum`s are only advised when the domain of a type is expected to be closed (like `Bool` and `Optional`).
+This approach works well for small types but becomes cumbersome if the type grows with more properties and cases.
+The use of `enum` is only advised when the domain of a type is expected to be closed, like `Bool` and `Optional`.
 A better approach for open-domain types is to define a protocol and `struct` types that conform to it.

 	protocol HTMLNode {
 		func serialised() -> String